 If you're one of the many people interested in refugee settlement, there are many ways to help.

-More than 200 refugees have settled in Kingston, Frontenac, Lennox and Addington in the past 12 months – and more will be joining our community in the coming months.
+More than 250 refugees have settled in Kingston since the fall of 2015 and more continue to join our community.
 Over 50 local organizations have supported these privately- and government sponsored refugees from Syria and other parts of the world.
 Hundreds of community members have volunteered their time to welcome these men, women and children to the region.
 If you and/or an organization or group you are involved with would like to help, here are some ideas:

 Make a financial donation